UP210582/UP210582_CPP/Programacion/U2 Control Structures and Cycles/README.md

     cout << "The minimum temperature is: " << temperatura_min<< endl;
     cout << "The maximum temperature is: " << temperatura_max << endl;
 ```
+To begin with, the user is welcomed, followed by this, the temperatures will be asked, for this, at the moment of giving the temperatures, they are being saved in a variable to be able to determine if they are higher or lower, at all times they are being compared and if it is greater than another, it is replaced and the largest is put, for the smallest it is the same way it is being saved in a variable and if the new temperature is lower than the previous one, it changes and is replaced by the new one

 ### Test

 ![Refres the page to see the image](https://github.com/UP210582/UP210582_CPP/blob/main/Imagenes/Temp.png)

 ## Exercise 6 (Prices)

+in this program is from a store where they are asked for the number of products that it carries of the same product and then ask for its price and multiply it by the quantity of product that it carries, until giving the value of 0 in the amount of products

 ```c++
     //welcoming to the store